-The informal partnership of clubs and districts grew over the years, and today the GLP is comprised of 5 Guatemalan Clubs and over 500 international clubs from the US, Canada, the Cayman Islands, England, Germany, and Japan.
-In any given year, over 125 clubs and districts financially participate directly in GLP project replications—either as funders or volunteers.
+The informal partnership of clubs and districts grew over the years, and today the GLP is comprised of 7 Guatemalan Clubs and over 800 international clubs from the US, Canada, the Cayman Islands, Saint Kitts and Nevis, England, Germany, Japan, and Poland.
+In any given year, roughly 150 clubs and districts financially participate directly in GLP project replications—either as funders or volunteers.

 An Optimal Partnership

 The GLP brings together Rotary Clubs—that provide expertise, oversight, local relationships, and funding—and CoEd, which provides technical expertise, field staff, logistical support, and follow-up.
 The fruit of this partnership are projects that are sustainable for the long-term.
 Many GLP projects are still thriving 19 or 20 years after they were founded!